mochoabuilds/-cognition-/README.md

 ## 1.2 WHY FOCUS ON CORNER STORES?

 * To win in the corner store market today, things should have a role towards advancing the group.
-We mesaure this on an objective basis with field observation guided by Q/A listed below.
+We mesaure this goal on an objective basis Q/A listed below.
 We believe corner store applications must reflect the sensitive interpretation of what the corner store community feels is important.
-Our approach blends rich qualitiative data and AI models to test our theory of how the corner store could win. that revolves around de-basing the dominant group's claims as the norms for life when building computer vision models.
+Our approach blends rich qualitiative data and AI models to test our theory of how a corner store could their market.

-* Field Observation Q/A used to encode/decode the world:
+* Q/A used to measure goal & encode/decode the world:
 	* "how many?" "is there?"  (descriptive questions)
 	* "what is responsible for...?" (explanatory questions)
 	* "what will happen?" (predictive questions)
 	* "what if?" (counterfactual questions)
-	* "members meaning" (rich qualitative questions)
+	* "members meaning" (rich qualitative questions, ethnography)
-	*  temperature, sound levels, smells (sensory impressions)
+	*  temperature, sounds, smells (sensory impressions)

 * Data is collected on a store-by-store basis and used to build a Corner-Store-Social-Graph

-*

 ## 1.3 CORNER STORE APPLICATIONS